Position/Title: Adjunct Professor

-- Canadian Society of Animal Science (since 2013)
+- Member of Canadian Society of Animal Science (since 2013)

 Awards and Honours

 - ICAR Distinguished Award for scientific contribution to International Committee for Animal Recording (2011)

 - J.L.
 Lush Award in Animal Breeding from American Dairy Science Association, recognizing outstanding research in animal genetics (2013)

 - Canadian Society of Animal Science Technical Innovation in Enhancing Production of Safe Affordable Food Award (2016)

 Filippo leads applied research projects with industry partners to improve dairy cow genetics, with budget exceeding over $13.6M advising a team of over 20 graduate students and researchers.
 Developing genetic tools that enhance important traits, such as production, fertility and disease resistance, increase profitability for farmers and producers.
 Breeding cattle with genetic resistance to diseases can help reduce antibiotic use and veterinary costs.
 Feeding cows more efficiently reduces feed costs, waste and methane gas emissions.
 With more than one billion cows in the world, measuring feed intake and methane emissions is very costly (monitoring one cow can cost up to $2,000).
 Filippo’s research compiles data from smaller-scale projects involving up to 10,000 cows in multiple countries.
 Extrapolating this data on a global scale allows researchers to estimate genetic markers for various traits and produce genetic evaluations.

 Current Research Projects